Frequently Asked Questions

 We believe that all founders should have access to the best startup advice - no matter where in the world you’re building your company.
 Startup School is the compilation of the best advice that YC partners have offered themselves or gathered from experts in the field.
 We offer this for free so that founders can use this advice while focusing on building your startup.
 We also hope that more founders from SUS will apply to YC!

-Over the last couple of years, we have seen an increase in the number of YC companies that have participated in SUS.
-In the most recent YC batch, 45% of companies were former Startup School participants.
+In the most recent YC batch, 45% of the companies were former Startup School participants.

 - Create a profile.
 You will be asked about your education, employment, anything else you want to share, and your preferences in a co-founder.

 - We need to approve your profile before you can use the platform.
 This may take up to a week.

 - Once you’ve been approved, you can look through profiles of potential candidates.
 If you’re interested in connecting with them, you can send a personalized message, and if they accept, we’ll send you an email to match the two of you.
 To prevent spam, you’re limited to sending 15 invites a week.

 - Of course, you may also receive invites!
 If you choose to accept an invite from someone we’ll send you a match email as well.

 - Once you match, we let you take it from there, but we recommend scheduling a time to meet over video chat ASAP, and to work on a trial project together before committing to anything.

 When you start a trial project with a potential co-founder, you should set up a brainstorming session to discuss your goals.
 Be sure to cover the following topics:

 - What type of project would you like to work on to test the relationship?
 This could be a small piece of a larger startup idea, or even something totally unrelated.

 - How many hours a week do each of you have to dedicate to this project?
 Is the number of hours acceptable to both parties?